Prevent heat loss into the ground by completing the insulative shell round the concrete.

 Polystyrene not a food, but...

-There is one thing in the ground that can harm polystyrene and that's termites.
-Polystyrene it not a food for termites, but if they smell tasty wood on the other side of the polystyrene then they will burrow through the polystyrene to get to the wood.
+There is one thing in the ground that can harm polystyrene and that's termites and ants.
+Polystyrene it not a food for termites or ants, but if they smell tasty wood on the other side of the polystyrene then they will burrow through the polystyrene to get to the wood.
 If the house is made out of concrete then there is no wood to entice them to burrow through the polystyrene.
 Even with this, it's worth taking some additional measures to guard against any termites that are either confused or have a bad sense of smell.

 Treat the soil